Frequently Asked Questions | Brostrom Physical Therapy | South Lyon, MI

 Does Brostrom Physical Therapy accept my health insurance?

-We are in-network with most major insurance plans, such as Blue Cross Blue Shield, Blue Care Network, Medicare, HAP, United HealthCare, and Aetna.
+We are in-network with most major insurance plans, such as Blue Cross Blue Shield, Blue Care Network, Medicare, United HealthCare, and Aetna.
 Do not hesitate to contact our office to see if we are in-network with your specific insurance company.

 Will my insurance cover physical therapy?